Train the Owner and the Dog Will Follow

-Working With Specialist Dogs
+Working With Specialist Dogs:

-I have also been working with the handlers and their dogs that are trained to sniff out explosives at Heathrow Airport.
+I have been working with the handlers and their dogs that are trained to sniff out explosives at Heathrow Airport.
 An interesting and rewarding job.I was tasked with improving the way they work and to make sure they were achieving the expectations of all concerned, plus creating an environment that the dogs enjoy.

-Dog Training Aids
+Dog Training Aids:

-Besides being in the Army for 10 years I also trained as a professional musician both orchestral and rock " Oboe and Keyboards" This gave me what is known as relative pitch, which allows me to clearly hear sounds and tones.
-I found some 9 years ago, that certain sounds aided training in most dogs.
+I found some 11 years ago, that certain sounds aided training in most dogs.
 It can intensify your pets ability to concentrate on what you are training your dog to do or what behaviour you are altering.
-Its a bit like taking all the adverts out of a program you are watching, this helps continuity the dog therefore learns quicker and with more confidence.
+It's a bit like taking all the adverts out of a programme you are watching, this helps continuity the dog, therefore, learns quicker and with more confidence.

-Their is only one aid to walking to heel I would ever recommend other than the Jingler technique, that is the Canny Collar, it is way above any of the others in quality and use.
+There is only one aid to walking to heel I would ever recommend other than the Jingler technique, that is the Canny Collar, it is way above any of the others in quality and use.

 The problem is that most dog owners are not professional trainers, they tend to struggle with the technique.
 You have a lead, a treat, and now you add in a clicker.
 You have already run out of hands, and then you have to get the timing just right, clicking and treating in one smooth action at the exact time to create the right effect.
 And who has a clicker when you need one?

-Clickers are there to mark good work, and to shape behaviour and training.
+Clickers are there to mark good work and to shape behaviour and training.
 The Jingler to some extent is the opposite, It marks bad behaviour and tells the dog when it has done something wrong.
 You cannot ignore bad behaviour, it will not miraculously go away if you just praise the good behaviour, and ignore the bad.

-Unfortunately there are lots of trainers out their who state they ONLY ever use positive reinforcement.
+Unfortunately, there are lots of trainers out there who state they ONLY ever use positive reinforcement.
 Then proceed to put a dog on its lead.
 I point out that this is negative punishment in the operant conditioning spectrum.
 Negative Punishment is taking away something the dog enjoys and likes.
 In this case the freedom to run around and enjoy itself.
 The lead totally inhibits this action.
 See Killing With Kindness.

-Where and How I Work
+Where and How I Work:

 I always start my session initially at your own home, this is where most behavioural and training problems initially occur.
 I cannot understand why trainers or behaviourist's hold clinics in veterinary surgeries or their office.
 Dogs act very differently when outside their own environment which often subdues their natural inclinations, masking the very behaviour I need to observe to treat your dog successfully.